 A. Risk Assessment & Treatment.
 Formal risk management processes shall ensure that information security risks are reviewed holistically and have the visibility of executive management.

 B. Personnel.
-Background checks shall be conducted for each individual upon hire.
-Mandatory information security training shall be issued within each employee’s first week, and annually thereafter.
+Background checks may be conducted for each individual upon hire (except where prohibited by applicable law).
+Information security training shall be issued within each employee’s first week, and annually thereafter.

 C. Access Management.
-Authorization to access business and production systems shall be limited to individuals with a specific need based on job title and function.
+Authorization to access business and production systems shall be limited to specific individuals.

 D. Change Management.
 All changes to the Service shall be documented, and each change shall be reviewed, approved, and tested prior to release.

 F. Vulnerability Management.
-The Service operating platform shall be scanned for security vulnerabilities on an ongoing basis, and a multiplicity of technical controls shall be maintained to provide a security posture based on defense-in-depth.
-Upon detection, any vulnerabilities shall be evaluated for risk to Customer Data and addressed with on a priority commensurate with that risk.
+The Service operating platform shall be scanned for security vulnerabilities on an ongoing, best effort basis, and technical controls shall be maintained to provide a security posture based on defense-in-depth.
+Upon detection, vulnerabilitieswill be addressed on a risk prioritized-basis commensurate with that risk.

 G. Application Security.
-The applications which comprise the Service shall be tested for security defects using multiple testing modalities including static analysis, dynamic analysis, and software composition analysis where appropriate.
-New applications and services shall undergo a formal threat modeling exercise prior to introduction into the Service environment.
-Critical and high severity software defects shall be addressed with highest priority.
+The applications which comprise the Service, based on criticality and prioritization may be tested for security defects using multiple testing modalities including static analysis, dynamic analysis, and software composition analysis where appropriate.
+Critical and high severity software defects shall be addressed with highestpriority.

 H. Penetration Testing.
-The Service shall be subjected to third-party penetration testing on an annual cadence.
+Certain aspects of the Service shall be subjected to third-party penetration testing on an annual cadence.
 Penetration testing shall include, at minimum, the following analyses: information gathering; manual testing of flaws that may compromise the confidentiality, integrity, or availability of Customer Data; escalation of privilege; and system compromise steps.
-Application source code analysis shall be included in the penetration testing process to facilitate visibility into potential vulnerabilities.
-Any material security defects shall be addressed with highest priority.

 I. Emergent Threats.
 For any security vulnerabilities that result in an imminent threat to the confidentiality or integrity of Customer Data, LogicMonitor will use best efforts to address the threat as promptly as possible.

 J. Incident Response.
-LogicMonitor shall track various sources for indicators of a breach to the confidentiality or integrity of the facilities, networks, and systems that house Customer Data, and shall maintain a formal incident response procedure to promptly mitigate damages caused by such an incident.
-Upon the detection of a security incident that may have impacted the confidentiality or integrity of Customer Data, LogicMonitor shall notify the customer in writing within 48 hours from the point of discovery and shall provide Customer with ongoing updates throughout the incident lifecycle until it is formally closed.
+LogicMonitor shall maintain a formal incident response procedure to promptly mitigate damages caused by such an incident.
+Upon confirmation of a security incident that may have impacted the confidentiality or integrity of Customer Data, LogicMonitor shall notify the Customer in writing within 48 hours.

 K. Business Continuity Management.
 LogicMonitor shall maintain a program to ensure ongoing delivery of the Service in the event of a disaster or other significant event that might otherwise impact operation of the business.